A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Introduction

 Our main contributions are summarized as follows:

-\begin{itemize} \item \textbf{Plug-and-play and Model Agnosticism}: FreStega can be seamlessly integrated with existing generative linguistic steganography algorithms in a plug-and-play manner, including grouping-based methods such as ADG \cite{zhang2021provably} and DISCOP \cite{ding2023discop}, as well as AC-based methods \cite{ziegler2019neural,shen2020near}.
-FreStega works at the decoding time of token generation, effectively aligning the generated stegotext from any auto-regressive language model with the target domain—without requiring any additional training. \item \textbf{Dual-dimensional Dynamic Distribution Adjustment}: FreStega dynamically adjusts the probability distribution of language models in both sequential and spatial dimensions.
-This effectively approximates the distribution of the target domain, mitigating the de facto imperceptibility challenge of existing steganography methods caused by their heavy reliance on language model distributions when facing steganalysis in real application settings.
+\begin{itemize} \item \textbf{Plug-and-play and Model-Agnostic Design}: FreStega can be seamlessly integrated with existing generative linguistic steganography algorithms in a plug-and-play manner, including grouping-based methods such as ADG \cite{zhang2021provably} and DISCOP \cite{ding2023discop}, as well as AC-based methods \cite{ziegler2019neural,shen2020near}.
+FreStega operates during token decoding, effectively aligning stego text generated by an autoregressive language model with the target domain without requiring any additional training. \item \textbf{Dual-dimensional Dynamic Distribution Adjustment}: FreStega dynamically adjusts the probability distribution of language models in both sequential and spatial dimensions.
+This effectively approximates the distribution of the target domain, mitigating the de facto imperceptibility challenge of existing steganography methods caused by their heavy reliance on language model distributions when facing steganalysis in real-world application settings.